Skip to product information

 Library staff will search for the Minnesota naturalization records of one individual.
 If researchers are unable to find any documents in the specified county–or if they only find limited records for the subject in that county–they will expand the scope of the search to greater Minnesota.

 Researchers do their best to find all the official archived naturalization records that pertain to an individual (i.e. First Papers and Second Papers), but sometimes only one set or the other can be located.
-Whatever is found will be sent to you.
-If partial records or no records are located, you will receive detailed research notes.
+Whatever is found will be sent to you, as well as detailed research notes.

 Please note: Descriptive research notes are a part of the service whenever full records are not found.
 They are designed to help recreate searches and/or find records outside MN State Archives collections.
 The notes reflect the genuine process of the researcher(s) and except for correction of errors they cannot be altered after creation.